Legal Support Appointments

 Allow Reuse of Some Biometrics

 Applicants who had an appointment scheduled with an ASC on or after the March 18, 2020 USCIS closures or who filed an I-765 extension will have their application processed using previously submitted biometrics.
 This will remain in effect until ASCs resume normal operations.

 If your biometrics appointment was scheduled before March 17, 2020 and you were unable to attend due to COVID-19, you can reschedule your appointment without penalty.
 Appointment notices contain instructions to reschedule appointments.
 Please contact your caseworker or firstname.lastname@example.org for assistance with rescheduling your biometrics appointment.

-Please use the interface below to schedule an appointment with EBCLC.
+Please use the this link to schedule an appointment with EBCLC.
 As of March 12, 2020, all appointments will be held remotely until further notice.

 Last updated on 12/14/2020.